 5.0 RESPONSIBILITY AND AUTHORITY

-Contract Manager is responsible for the review, establish and maintain this procedure and CE is responsible for the approval of this procedure.
-Project Manager and other concerned Manager are responsible for compliance of this procedure.
+The Contract Manager is responsible for the review, establish and maintain this procedure and CE is responsible for the approval of this procedure.
+The project Manager and other concerned Managers are responsible for compliance with this procedure.

 6.0 DETAILS OF PROCEDURE